AllanWang/AllanBot-Public/SAMPLE.md

         myID: 123456789, //ID of your own account (if it is different from that of the bot)
         myName: 'Bob',
         devArray: [dev1ID, dev2ID], //These people will have devMode; this and the next two are all arrays
-        masterArray: [myID], //Preferably, you'd give yourself full power :)
+        masterArray: [myID], //Preferably, you'd give yourself full power :); everyone here also has devMode
         ignoreArray: [anotherBotID], //Most likely another bot that has auto responses, or fake accounts; these IDs will be ignored for some functions
-        pandoraID: 'PANDORA ID' //This is a set of characters that define your pandoraBot; if none is provided, a Mitsuku chatbot will be used
+        pandoraID: 'PAND0RA 1D' //This is a set of characters that define your pandoraBot; if none is provided, a Mitsuku chatbot will be used
     });

     allanbot.enableFeatures({ //Everything here should be true or false